joe-bor/astro-portfolio/src/content/projects/markethplace.md

 ### Case Study Template

 Case studies are narratives that provide contextual details to tell a story about a particular project and the strategic process in which it developed.
-Your case study should be well written and articulated to lend credibility to your abilities as a developer, designer, or data scientist.
+Your case study should be well written and articulated to lend credibility to your abilities as a developer.
 It should offer the reader a rational and logical perspective and present your work in a thoughtful and concise manner that is easy to follow.
 This tool is a key component to a successful portfolio and will serve you well in your quest for employment.

 ### Overview